Our Work

 1

-Identification of an area for law reform
+Identification of a law reform area

-• A request by the Attorney General on behalf of the Government of Malaŵi.
+• Requested by the Attorney General

 2